 If you're wavering between two sectors

 Frankly, if you're in your second year of struggle between two career paths, then you're already way ahead of the game.
-It is estimated that only 5% of people are in a first job that they do not know what they want to do.
+It is estimated that only 5% of people are in the first job that they do not know what they want to do.
 Having a year in the industry means that you'll be able to gain a clearer idea of what at least one of your options and recommendations on a day-to-day basis, and if you find yourself loving your placement year, then the decision has probably been made for you.

 And if you do not love the placement year?
 Then the decision has probably been made for you.